ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 #### 2.1.
 Create an event listener on document (ex. document.addEventListener...) to detect the 'keydown' event.

 Remember, an event listener takes in two parameters, the type of event and a function.
-Pass in the parameter "event" into the event listener function.
+Pass in the parameter "event" (with no quotations) into the event listener function.

 Then, within the event listener function, write the following code.